-Moving to Canada as a family is a very easy decision for people from all around the world to make, which is why the Canadian government is confident about their prospect that over 1.2 million people will make their way from abroad with the hope they’ll obtain permanent residency and become Canadians between 2023 to 2025.
+Moving to Canada as a family has become a popular decision for international immigrants from all around the world.
+This fact has emboldened the Canadian government with confidence about their prospects that over 1.2 million people will make their way from abroad with the hope they’ll obtain permanent residency and become Canadians between 2023 to 2025.

 The aim to add to the country’s growing population is due to the economy that continues to grow at a fast pace, requiring more skilled and educated workers by the day.
 Since there is a high demand for such workers, Canada has a pool of jobs that are waiting to be filled.

 The Best Programs to Help You Move to Canada

-There are up to 100 Canada immigration programs to choose from, but there are two in particular that make the Canadian immigration process much easier.
+There are up to 100 Canada immigration programs to choose from, but there are two in particular that make the Canadian immigration application process much easier.

 In the next three years (2023-2025), Canada aims to welcome over 500,000 people to Canada with the Express Entry program, which is a system that was introduced in 2015 by Immigration, Refugees, and Citizenship Canada (IRCC).